Estimation of parameters of the logistic exponential distribution under progressive type-I hybrid censored sample: Maximum likelihood estimation

 and

-The MLEs of $\alpha$ and $\lambda$ are the simultaneous solutions of the equations given by (\ref{eq2.6}) and (\ref{eq2.7}).
+The MLEs of $\alpha$ and $\lambda$ are the solution of the simultaneous nonlinear equations given by (\ref{eq2.6}) and (\ref{eq2.7}).
 It is not easy to get solution of these equations in explicit form.
-So, Newton-Raphson iterative method is utilized to compute the MLEs of $\alpha$ and $\lambda$, which are respectively denoted by $\widehat{\alpha}$ and $\widehat{\lambda}$.
+So, Newton-Raphson (NR) iterative method is utilized to compute the MLEs of $\alpha$ and $\lambda$, which are respectively denoted by $\widehat{\alpha}$ and $\widehat{\lambda}$.
+Note that in order to apply NR method, "nleqslv" package in R software has been used.

 It is worth pointing that in statistical inference, it is always of interest to study the existence and uniqueness of the MLEs of the parameters.
 In order to achieve this, one requires to show two conditions proposed by \cite{makelainen1981existence}.
 These are difficult to establish due to the complicated nature of the expressions of the second order partial derivatives of the log-likelihood function.
-However, to have rough idea on the existence and uniqueness of the MLEs of $\alpha$ and $\lambda$ for the logistic exponential distribution under progressive type-I hybrid censored sample, the profile log-likelihood function for the parameters are presented in Figure $1.$ These plots show that the MLEs may exist uniquely.
+However, to have a rough idea about the existence and uniqueness of the MLEs of $\alpha$ and $\lambda$ for the LE distribution under PT-IHC sample, the profile log-likelihood function for the parameters are presented in Figure $2.$ These plots show that the MLEs may exist uniquely.
+Note that the MLEs can be obtained efficiently using numerical approximation techniques.
+However, the exact distribution of the MLEs is hard to derive.
+As a result, the confidence intervals of the unknown model parameters are difficult to produce.
+The observed Fisher information matrix can be used to construct asymptotic confidence intervals of the parameters, which is discussed in Section $5$.
+Since it is not possible to derive the exact distribution of the MLEs, the natural choice is the Bayesian inference.
+This is presented in the next section.